All at once: Why Champions League games share the same kickoff time on Wednesday

 Thomas Partey’s Villarreal campaign is ending after a difficult run.

-Meanwhile, Black Stars winger Kamaldeen Sulemana has logged four outings, according to Transfermarkt, and his Atalanta side stand on 13 points, meaning success could deliver a top-eight finish.
+Meanwhile, Black Stars winger Kamaldeen Sulemana has logged four outings, according to Transfermarkt, and his Atalanta side stands on 13 points, meaning success could deliver a top-eight finish.

 Iñaki Williams and Athletic Club still have work to do to extend their journey.
 Monaco must win to survive, but Mohammed Salisu is unavailable following a serious knee setback, which has even ruled him out of the 2026 FIFA World Cup.